SamGuire/AlgorithmVisualiser/README.md

 # Algorithm Visualiser

-A website that let's you visualiser different algorithms at different speeds.
+A website that let's you visualise different algorithms at different speeds using the p5.js library.

 Current build contains Merge Sort, Insertion Sort, Bubble Sort and Quick Sort.